 Delhi Cost of Living

-Delhi has been one of those cities that have been relatively unharmed due to excess migration.
+Delhi Cost of Living of those cities that have been relatively unharmed due to excess migration.
 The rental and the cost of living has not dramatically increased, even though hundreds and thousands of people move to the city to make a living.
 So what are the costs of living in Delhi?

 Rent in Delhi

-The cost of rent in Delhi is truly dependent on the area you live in.
+Rent in Delhi elhi is truly dependent on the area you live in.
 When it comes to posh areas like Greater Kailash, you need to pay around 40,000 Rs to 60,000 Rs for a 2BHK.
 You can find a 1BHK apartment for as cheap as 15,000 Rs.
 Other areas like Chanakyapuri is much more reasonably priced.

 Electricity Expenses in Delhi